 How do you get the most from your gym workout?
 Your time spent in the gym is precious.
-It’s valuable time you have set aside from your busy schedule to get healthy, so you deserve to get the best results.
+It’s valuable time you have set aside from your busy schedule to get healthy, so you deserve the best results.

 Here are seven ways to get the most from your gym workouts:

 It would be best if you had a plan to get the most from your gym workout.

 Bouncing around from machine to machine or doing a few curls while watching yourself in the mirror will not help you reach your weight loss or fitness goals.
 Decide what you want to accomplish and research the exercises to burn fat and add lean muscle.
 There are hundreds of websites and magazines that can help you define your program, even down to the correct number of sets and reps.
 If you need help, you can always hire a personal trainer or coach for a few training sessions until you become familiar with what you need to do and which equipment will offer the best benefits.

 Always warm-up before your workout: it only takes 5-8 minutes to get your blood flowing, and your muscles physically warmed and prepared for the workout about to take place.
 Warming up on the treadmill, exercise bike, or rowing machine followed by a few dynamic stretches will wake up your muscles for training and help to prevent injury.
 If you don’t have any equipment to hand, grab a jump rope, and start jumping or grab a lightweight kettlebell for kettlebell swings.

 Use the correct form during your gym workout.

 There is a correct way to perform every exercise, and the better your form, the better your results.
 You want to move through your entire range of motion when training with weights: if you can’t, then you are using too much weight.
 Using the correct form also reduces your risk of injury.
 There should be an employee at your gym who will show the proper form and the correct way to use a piece of equipment.